 The HP OfficeJet offers mobile and cloud printing, but there are some quirks.
 Using the HP Smart iPhone app was problematic—the app turned a five-page .doc file into a four-page document, while the .docx version was reformatted onto six pages.
 Photos printed from the Box cloud storage service did not print in full.
 Roughly two-thirds of the photo would print—but the rest of the paper was left blank.

 Ink costs for printing text documents is about average for portable printers, at 9 cents each.
 With standard cartridges, cost per color page is high, at 23 cents per page.
 Using high-yield cartridges, you can lower this to 17.3 cents, though this is still higher than the 15.5 cents per color page you get with the Canon iP110 when using standard cartridges.
+You can save even more money by using HP Instant Ink, HP's subscription service for ink refills by mail.

 Of the four models outfitted with a battery, the Epson WorkForce EC-C110 is the least expensive.
 With the WorkForce moniker, this mobile printer is sold by business equipment resellers, and may be the best portable printer for business users.
 Of the inkjet models here, it is the lightest, weighing just 3.5 pounds.